Gincoolwant/plusleague/README.md

 + Passport.js implementation for login authentication.
 + Supporting JWT authentication.
 ### User Privileges
-+ Filter matches by month or team or venue.
++ Filter matches by month, team, or venue.
-+ Added Matches as Events to Your Google Calendar
++ Added Matches as events to Your Google/IOS Calendar.
++ Customize the user name and avatar.
 ### Admin Privileges
-+ Ability to listing/delisting schedules.
++ Capability to list or delist schedules.
-+ View a list of all registered users.
++ Viewing a list of all registered users.

 ## ⚙️Install
 ### 1. Quick start - Docker compose